scratch-tools/PDF2Project/README.md

-# PDF2Sprite
+# gif2sprite
-Convert a PDF to a scrollable Scratch sprite!
-Extremely useful for converting a Google Doc/Word Document to a Scratch project!
+Convert a gif animated image to a Scratch sprite!